 Many people are familiar with the “Show Framerate and Profile” option in the BGE and the mess of text it displays on their screen.
 However, not as many people truly know what the different statistics mean.
 This article aims to help improve people’s understanding of the profile stats and how to change your game to get those numbers down (less time spent is better for performance).
-Aside from the FPS, the profile shows nine stats: Physics, Logic, Animations (only in newer versions of Blender), Network, Scenegraph, Rasterizer, Services, Overhead, Outside.
-To get the most accurate readings, I recommend turning off “Use Frame Rate” and using your graphics card drivers to force vsync to be off.
+Aside from the FPS, the profile shows nine stats: Physics, Logic, Animations (only in newer versions of Blender), Network, Scenegraph, Rasterizer, Services, Overhead, Outside, GPU Latency (only in newer versions of Blender).
+To get the most accurate readings, I recommend turning off “Use Frame Rate” and using your graphics card drivers (or the UI option in the render properties on newer versions of Blender) to force vsync off.

 This represents the time spent on physics code.
 These days the BGE only uses Bullet for physics, so this stat mostly represents the time spent in Bullet.
 To reduce the time, you’ll need to simplify your physics so Bullet doesn’t have to do as much work.
 This can include using simpler physics shapes for objects.
 For example, if you have a complicated mesh for a character and you set the physics type to Convex Hull or Triangle Mesh (the default if no other bound type is explicitly set), Bullet has to do physics calculations with the complicated mesh, which is just a waste of time.
 Instead, try to see if something simpler like a sphere or box can do the trick.
 If not, at least setup a “proxy” by creating a simple version of your mesh that is invisible and is used for calculations instead of the complicated mesh that is used for rendering.